Daybreakers: Critical reception

+Brian Eggert also praised the effects, saying that the Spierigs "completed the CGI animation themselves.
+However, the true visual marvel of the movie isn't the computer effects, which mostly help complete cityscapes and the human farming machinery.
+The wonders are the abundant makeup work, everything from the hideous Subsiders to the use of fake blood has a potent tangible quality onscreen.
+So many movies today use computer-animated blood (see Ninja Assassin for buckets of the stuff that isn't there) to save time and money, and they use the same tricks to render their creatures (see the Underworld series for some CGI vamps and werewolves).
+It costs a lot to clean up and reshoot a blood-splattered scene and employ makeup artists and have actors sitting in chairs for hours on end.
+So the authenticity of the blood and monster effects throughout the film is appreciated."

 Box office

 As of October 2010, the global box gross was US$51,416,464, including $30,101,577 in the US.
 In its opening weekend in the United States, Daybreakers opened at No. 4 behind Avatar, Sherlock Holmes and Alvin and the Chipmunks: The Squeakquel with $15,146,692 in 2,523 theaters, averaging $6,003 per theater.

 Home media

 Daybreakers was released on DVD and Blu-ray in the United States on 11 May 2010 and in the United Kingdom on 31 May 2010.
 The UK DVD copy was rated as an 18 instead of the original 15 rating that was used for cinema release.
-A 3D Blu-ray version of the film was released in November 2011.
-The film was re-released in the 4K Ultra HD Blu-ray format on September 10, 2019.
+A 3D Blu-ray version was released in November, 2011.

+The film was re-released in the 4K Ultra HD Blu-ray format on September 10, 2019 (since the movie takes place in 2019), with what a reviewer called "outstanding Dolby Atmos audio."

+In 2024, for the movie's 15th anniversary, Umbrella Entertainment of Australia released a Collector's Edition 4K and Blu-ray boxed package including an accompanying hardcover book, movie poster, various featurettes, and gag reel; the "making-of" documentary has commentary by the Spierig Brothers and creature special effects designer Steve Boyle.